-2.2.2 Rossby wave packet amplitude and propagation
+2.2.2 Rossby wave packet amplitude

-The amplitude of Rossby wave packets in the wavenumber range n=4-15 is evaluated at each grid point using the diagnostics by Zimin et al. (2006).
-To account for the possible non-zonal propagation of Rossby waves, the 250 hPa wind component orthogonal to a local approximation of the background flow (here, a streamline of the mean wind averaged in a time window of 28 days centered at the date of interest) is employed in the computation.
-This orthogonal wind component is first tapered in space using a Gaussian filter centered at the grid point of interest and then filtered using a Fourier transform to retain only the considered wavenumbers.
+The amplitude of Rossby wave packets in the wavenumber range n = 4-15 is evaluated at each grid point using the diagnostics by Zimin et al. (2006).
+To account for the possible non-zonal proagation of Rossby waves, the 250 hPa wind component orthogonal to a local approximation of the background flow (here, a streamline of the mean wind averaged in a time window in space using a Gaussian filter centered at the grid point of interest and then filtered using a Fourier transform to retain only the considered wavenumbers.
 The modulus of the inverse Fourier transform of the filtered wind is then the local amplitude of the identified Rossby wave packet envelope.
 As it represents an amplitude, this metric is positive definite and is not affected by cancellation problems, due to phase shifts between ridges and troughs in the wave packet, when averaging different time steps together.
 As noticed by Riboldi et al. (2019), this metric does not follow a Gaussian distribution: standardized anomalies of RWP amplitude are then computed with respect to the amplitude logarithm.